ajlopatkin/PlasAnn/README.md

 conda install bioconda::PlasAnn
 ```

-For osx 64 arm (Mac with apple silicon) we suggest doing pip install plasann because of compatibility issues with blast and prodigal conda installation.
+For osx 64 arm (Mac with apple silicon) we suggest using pip install plasann because of compatibility issues with blast and prodigal conda installation.
-Also for osx 64 arm (Mac with apple silicon) install Blast and Prodigal beforehand using
+Also for osx 64 arm (Mac with apple silicon) install Blast and Prodigal beforehand using:
 ```bash
 brew install blast
 ```